 An Out of Hours Permit is required to work on building sites outside normal permitted times.
-The normal working hours as approved by council are regulated by:
+Councils permitted working hours are regulated by:

 1. General Local Law 2016 and allows work as follows:

 - Monday to Friday - 7.00am to 6.00pm

 - Saturday - 9.00am to 3.00pm

 - Sunday, ANZAC Day, Christmas Day and Good Friday - no work permitted